MicrosoftDocs/winrt-api/windows.ui.input/radialcontrollerbuttonclickedeventargs_simplehapticscontroller.md

 # Windows.UI.Input.RadialControllerButtonClickedEventArgs.SimpleHapticsController

 ## -description

-Gets a reference to the [SimpleHapticsController](../windows.devices.haptics/simplehapticscontroller.md) object associated with the [RadialController](radialcontroller.md).
+Gets a single haptic input device that can be used to enumerate the haptic waveforms supported by the associated [RadialController](radialcontroller.md) and trigger a specific haptic response.

 ## -property-value

-The [SimpleHapticsController](../windows.devices.haptics/simplehapticscontroller.md) object associated with the [RadialController](radialcontroller.md).
+A single haptic input device.

 ## -remarks

 ## -see-also

 ## -examples